braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/lytics.md

 ![][10]{: style="max-width:80%;"}

-Finally, input a label and optional description for the job and configure any other required details.
+Finally, add a label and optional description for the job and configure any other required details.
 Click **Complete** to initiate and save the job.

 [1]: https://www.lytics.com/
 [2]: {% image_buster /assets/img/lytics/braze_authorization.png %}